marylkayoe/mousePerformanceAnalysis/BEAMCROSS/readme.md

 # BeamCross: A MATLAB Tool for Balance Beam Video Analysis

 This repository contains a set of **MATLAB** functions and scripts for analyzing mouse locomotion and slip events on a balance beam.
-The core workflow includes detecting camera edges, locating the bar, tracking the mouse, computing weighted movement metrics, and identifying slip events.

 ## Table of Contents
 - [BeamCross: A MATLAB Tool for Balance Beam Video Analysis]